Kirkland & Ellis International LLP

 What are the most/least enjoyable aspects of recruiting?

-I get so much satisfaction out of meeting a student for the first time at a law fair or assessment day, seeing something in them and then watching that initial hunch prove to be correct as the student then thrives throughout the recruitment process and ends up being offered a training contract – those are the best calls you could make in any job.
+I get so much satisfaction out of meeting a student for the first time at a law fair or assessment day, sensing that they would be a good fit for the firm and then watching that initial hunch prove to be correct as the student then thrives throughout the recruitment process and ends up being offered a training contract – those are the best calls you could make in any job.

 The least enjoyable aspect?
 Sore feet at the end of a busy law fair!

 What is the biggest challenge of the job?

 I oversee all aspects of the firm’s legal recruitment, but the most challenging aspect of the graduate side of my role is ensuring that we reach all the talented and driven students who would be a great fit for our firm and making sure that they understand our firm and the fantastic opportunities that are on offer here.

 What has been your most memorable moment in the job?

 Seeing someone I recruited as a trainee at another firm make it to a partner.
 I’m looking forward to that brilliant moment repeating itself at Kirkland & Ellis!
 Given our short track to partner (just six years qualified), it won’t be long!

 Do you socialise with your trainees/vac scheme students?